rocket-pool/docs.rocketpool.net/docs/guides/node/cli-intro.md

 USAGE:
    rocketpool node [global options] command [command options] [arguments...]

+VERSION:
+   1.17.2

 COMMANDS:
-   status, s                      Get the node's status sync, y                        Get the sync progress of the eth1 and eth2 clients register, r                    Register the node with Rocket Pool rewards, e                     Get the time and your expected RPL rewards of the next checkpoint set-withdrawal-address, w      Set the node's withdrawal address confirm-withdrawal-address, f  Confirm the node's pending withdrawal address if it has been set back to the node's address itself set-timezone, t                Set the node's timezone location swap-rpl, p                    Swap old RPL for new RPL stake-rpl, k                   Stake RPL against the node claim-rewards, c               Claim available RPL and ETH rewards for any checkpoint you haven't claimed yet withdraw-rpl, i                Withdraw RPL staked against the node deposit, d                     Make a deposit and create a minipool send, n                        Send ETH or tokens from the node account to an address set-voting-delegate, sv        Set the address you want to use when voting on Rocket Pool governance proposals, or the address you want to delegate your voting power to. clear-voting-delegate, cv      Remove the address you've set for voting on Rocket Pool governance proposals. initialize-fee-distributor, z  Create the fee distributor contract for your node, so you can withdraw priority fees and MEV rewards after the merge distribute-fees, b             Distribute the priority fee and MEV rewards from your fee distributor to your withdrawal address and the rETH contract (based on your node's average commission) join-smoothing-pool, js        Opt your node into the Smoothing Pool leave-smoothing-pool, ls       Leave the Smoothing Pool sign-message, sm               Sign an arbitrary message with the node's private key
+   status, s                                     Get the node's status sync, y                                       Get the sync progress of the eth1 and eth2 clients register, r                                   Register the node with Rocket Pool rewards, e                                    Get the time and your expected RPL rewards of the next checkpoint set-primary-withdrawal-address, w             Set the node's primary withdrawal address, which will receive all ETH rewards (and RPL if the RPL withdrawal address is not set) confirm-primary-withdrawal-address, f         Confirm the node's pending primary withdrawal address if it has been set back to the node's address itself set-rpl-withdrawal-address, srwa              Set the node's RPL withdrawal address, which will receive all RPL rewards and staked RPL withdrawals confirm-rpl-withdrawal-address, crwa          Confirm the node's pending rpl withdrawal address if it has been set back to the node's address itself allow-rpl-locking, arl                        Allow the node to lock RPL when creating governance proposals/challenges deny-rpl-locking, drl                         Do not allow the node to lock RPL when creating governance proposals/challenges set-timezone, t                               Set the node's timezone location swap-rpl, p                                   Swap old RPL for new RPL stake-rpl, k                                  Stake RPL against the node add-address-to-stake-rpl-whitelist, asw       Adds an address to your node's RPL staking whitelist, so it can stake RPL on behalf of your node. remove-address-from-stake-rpl-whitelist, rsw  Removes an address from your node's RPL staking whitelist, so it can no longer stake RPL on behalf of your node. claim-rewards, c                              Claim available RPL and ETH rewards for any checkpoint you haven't claimed yet withdraw-rpl, i                               Withdraw RPL staked against the node withdraw-eth, h                               Withdraw ETH staked on behalf of the node deposit, d                                    Make a deposit and create a minipool create-vacant-minipool, cvm                   Create an empty minipool, which can be used to migrate an existing solo staking validator as part of the 0x00 to 0x01 withdrawal credentials upgrade send, n                                       Send ETH or tokens from the node account to an address.
+ENS names supported. <token> can be 'rpl', 'eth', 'fsrpl' (for the old RPL v1 token), 'reth', or the address of an arbitrary token you want to send (including the 0x prefix). set-voting-delegate, sv                       (DEPRECATED) Use `rocketpool pdao set-signalling-address` instead clear-voting-delegate, cv                     (DEPRECATED) Use `rocketpool pdao clear-signalling-address` instead initialize-fee-distributor, z                 Create the fee distributor contract for your node, so you can withdraw priority fees and MEV rewards after the merge distribute-fees, b                            Distribute the priority fee and MEV rewards from your fee distributor to your withdrawal address and the rETH contract (based on your node's average commission) join-smoothing-pool, js                       Opt your node into the Smoothing Pool leave-smoothing-pool, ls                      Leave the Smoothing Pool sign-message, sm                              Sign an arbitrary message with the node's private key send-message                                  Send a zero-ETH transaction to the target address (or ENS) with the provided hex-encoded message as the data payload

-OPTIONS:
+GLOBAL OPTIONS:
    --help, -h  show help
 ```